GAZ-64: Design

-The curb weigh of the car was 1200 kg.
+The curb weight of the car was 1200 kg.
 It was powered by a 3285 cc, inline-4 engine giving 50 hp and a top speed of 100 km/h.
 It was produced using existing commercially available parts.
 As such, it was based on a shortened GAZ-61 chassis, while the engine came from the GAZ-MM truck.

 Development

 The GAZ-64 was developed from a requirement developed during the 1939-1940 war between the Soviet Union and Finland.
 Although it appears outwardly similar to the American Bantam / Willys jeep, it was developed using parts already commercially available in the Soviet Union, and built in a plant that was originally set up with Ford.

 It was designed to replace the earlier GAZ-61, which was totally reconstructed in a very short period (3 February – 25 March 1941) under the leadership of Vitaly Grachev to create a 4×4 jeep, which was named the GAZ-64.
 During WWII, it was succeeded by the more successful GAZ-67 and GAZ-67B.
 The GAZ-64 and GAZ-67 formed the basis for the BA-64 armoured cars.